ultra-supara/MachStealer/README.md

-# MacStealer (Chrome for mac OS)
+# MacStealer (Google Chrome for Apple Silicon macOS)

 ## NOTICE
-- This software decrypt your Chrome's cookie and password your credit card info, then send them to standard output.
+- This software decrypt your Google Chrome's cookie, password and your creditcard data, then send them to standard output.
   - This software **does not** upload any credential to the internet.
+  - This tool works local only, so not illegal model.

 ### Referenced source code
 - This repository contains the necessary part only for PoC.